Love Island recruits first ever contestant from Tinder

 Also arriving on the show are DJ Kaila Troy, 20-year-old social media influencer Salma Naran, and Matthew MacNabb, a strategic marketing consultant.

-Rounding out the new contestants are Mary Bedford, a model from Wakefield, and Medhy Malanda, an American football player originally from Belgium.
+Other new contestants include Mary Bedford, a model from Wakefield, and Medhy Malanda, an American football player originally from Belgium.

 Casa Amor is one of the most anticipated parts of any Love Island series, when the contestants are divided up and introduced to new faces, their romantic loyalties put to the test.